 How It All Started and Where It Is Today

-Duty Free has been around for a long time – originally to supply vessels with goods exported for consumption on long sea voyages.
+The concept of Duty Free has been around for a long time, which is how it all started.
+It was originally developed to supply vessels with goods exported for consumption on long sea voyages.
 This practice continues to this day on commercial ships and international ferries.
 The same export principle applies to the sale of Duty Free goods at many border crossings around the world.
 In addition, diplomats and some military forces also enjoy Duty Free privileges.

 But the most popular form of Duty Free, and the one which most of us probably know best, is what you find when you travel by air.
 And that’s what this website is all about.